Substance use treatment

 On this page

-- If you live in Clark or Skamania County, or if you are American Indian or Alaska Native, find out how to access Apple Health treatment and who to call.
+- If you are enrolled in Apple Health, or if you are American Indian or Alaska Native, find out how to access Apple Health treatment and who to call.

 - For 24-hour emotional support, and referrals to treatment and recovery services anywhere in the state, call the Washington Recovery Help Line.